-A floorless tent can be a great option.
+A floorless tent (Luxe Tents shown) can be a great option for minimalist camping.
 Floorless tents have a greater amount of flexibility and are lightweight.
-Mountaineers, hunters and backpackers have been using these shelters for years and humankind for centuries.
+Mountaineers and backpackers have been using these outdoor shelters for years and humankind for centuries.
 Let us go over some pros and cons of using a floorless teepee or dome tent.

 Most Floorless Tents Have a Better Rain Fly

 Floorless shelters usually have a better performing rain fly in bad weather.
 Generally, these tents have rain protection that goes all the way to the ground.
 It is very important in a storm that rain, snow and wind can not be blown under the tent.

 The engineering aspect of these tent designs are better.
 Traditional dome tents have a small rain fly that is only water-resistant on the top portion and sticks close to the inner tent.
 Our tents have a completely waterproof outer tents, that is spacious and extends all the way to the ground.
 However, this usually means there is less airflow because there is more waterproof fabric.
 So you must take tent condensation into consideration in most weather conditions.
 Leaving the vents open and a door cracked, usually prevents this issue.